Topological Veech dichotomy and tessellations of the hyperbolic plane: Geometry of the graph of periodic directions

 Note that $\Delta$ may not be unique, however the number of admissible $\Delta$ is bounded by a constant depending only on the stratum of $(M,\Sig)$.
-Indeed, by definition, $\Delta$ is an ideal hyperbolic triangle that contains $k_1,k_2$ as vertices.
-Let $\T$ be an embedded triangle associated with $\Delta$ whose sides are denoted by $s_1,s_2,s_3$.
-We assume that the directions of $s_1$ and $s_2$ are $k_1$ and $k_2$ respectively.
-We endow $s_1,s_2,s_3$ with the orientations induced by $\T$.
-Those oriented saddle connections correspond to a triple of vectors $\{v_1,v_2,v_3\} \in (\R^2)^3$ such that $v_1+v_2+v_3= \overrightarrow{0}$, where $v_i$ is the vector associated to $s_i$.
-It follows that $v_3$ is uniquely determined by $v_1$ and $v_2$.
-This means that each pair of oriented saddle connections $(s_1,s_2)$, where the directions of $s_i$ is $k_i, \; i=1,2$, correspond to at most one ideal triangle in $\Ic(M,\Sig)$ that contains $k_1$ and $k_2$ as vertices.
-Since the number of saddle connections in a given direction is determined by the stratum of $(M,\Sig)$, the number of element of $\Ic(M,\Sig)$ that are connected to both $k_1$ and $k_2$ by one edge is bounded by a universal constant.
+Indeed, let $\T$ be an embedded triangle associated with $\Delta$ whose sides are denoted by $s_1,s_2,s_3$.
+We can assume that the directions of $s_1$ and $s_2$ are $k_1$ and $k_2$ respectively.
+Since each pair of oriented saddle connections are contained in the boundary of at most one embedded triangle, and the number of saddle connections in a given direction is determined by the stratum of $(M,\Sig)$, the number of ideal triangle in $\Ic$ that contains $k_1$ and $k_2$ as vertices is bounded by a universal constant depending only on the stratum of $(M,\Sig)$.